UBCO-COSC499-Summer-2024/team-1-capstone-gradefalcon/docs/communication/README.md

-The home for you communications log.
+The home for you communications log where you keep meeting minutes and design decisions.
+Don't forget to document communcations with the client as well.